Robert E. Lee Monument (Richmond, Virginia): Time capsule

-Recent protests

-Controversy, vandalism, and calls for removal
+Controversy

-Historians have offered a range of opinions on the monument, often pointing out its problematic perpetuation of the Lost Cause mythology.

-In August 2017, after the violence that occurred at the Unite the Right rally, protestors called for the removal of the Lee statue in Charlottesville and Richmond.
+Historians and activists have offered a range of opinions on the monument; some have pointed out its problematic perpetuation of what had been identified as The Lost Cause of the Confederacy.
+In August 2017, after the violence that occurred at the 2017 Unite the Right rally, protestors called for the removal of the Lee statues in Charlottesville and Richmond.

+Vandalism and calls for removal

 On June 4, 2020, Virginia governor Ralph Northam announced that the Richmond statue would be removed in response to the protests that followed the murder of George Floyd.
 On June 8, a judge in Richmond Circuit Court issued a temporary injunction against the monument's removal, citing a lawsuit filed by William C. Gregory, who claims the Commonwealth promised to "faithfully guard" and "affectionately protect" the statue in the deed that originally annexed the property to the state.
 Subsequent legal proceedings led to a hearing on July 23, which concluded without a ruling on the monument's future.
 A new 90-day injunction against the monument's removal began August 3.
 After nearby residents filed a lawsuit to keep the statue in its place, Virginia's Attorney General filed a motion to dismiss the suit; circuit court Judge W. Reilly Marchant ruled August 25, 2020 that the matter would proceed to trial.
 The October 19 trial resulted in a halted decision pending appeal.

 On September 2, 2021, the Supreme Court of Virginia ruled unanimously in the two separate cases affirming the power of Governor Ralph Northam to order the statue removed from state-owned property.

-Kudzu

-Kudzu is an invasive vine introduced to the South in 1883 and became very difficult to control and tame.
-Artists have incorporated the vine into their responses to Confederate monuments, including Richmond's Lee Monument.
-A knitting collective known as the Kudzu Project has created knitted vines and tossed them on monuments.
-In 2019, the artist Aaron McIntosh created a full-scale installation of the Lee Monument overtaken by kudzu.

 Protest actions

-Following Black Lives Matter protests in June 2020, the traffic circle where the statue stood was unofficially updated with a sign that reads "Welcome to Beautiful Marcus-David Peters Circle, Liberated by the People MMXX": memorializing Marcus-David Peters, a Black man from Richmond who was shot and killed by the police in 2018.
+Following Black Lives Matter protests in June 2020, the traffic circle where the statue stood was unofficially updated with a sign that reads "Welcome to Beautiful Marcus-David Peters Circle, Liberated by the People MMXX": memorializing Marcus-David Peters, a Black man from Richmond who was shot and killed by the police in 2018, while naked and unarmed, after threatening to kill the officer.
 The area contained signs that told the story of Peters and milestones he missed since his death.
-The location is often used as protest site to remember all who have died from police brutality.
+The location is often used as a protest site to remember all who have died from police brutality.

 In the wake of protests, the graffiti-covered monument increasingly became a venue to portray images of racial justice and empowerment: from ballerinas dancing at the base of the plinth to video projections of George Floyd, Malcolm X, Angela Davis (and others) onto the statue itself.
-In October 2020 the graffiti-covered monument was deemed among the most influential American protest artworks since World War II by the New York Times.
+In October 2020 the graffiti-covered monument was deemed among the most influential American protest artworks since World War II according to the New York Times.

+It has all since been removed.